TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 9. **ERROR**: InstructorCourseEnrollPageUiTest fails due to a hash mismatch.

-  **REASON**: The hash of the file in the repo is different from the one used in the live site due to line endings are encoded on different OSes.
+  **REASON**: The hash of the file in the repo is different from the one used in the live site due to line endings are encoded on different Operating Systems.

   **SOLUTION**: Replace "\src\main\webapp\files\Course Enroll Sample Spreadsheet.csv" with this copy of file.